You are here

 Introduction

 Heart failure (HF) signifies the heart’s incapacity to sufficiently pump blood to meet the body’s demands, a condition increasingly prevalent worldwide, notably among aging demographics.
 The symptoms of HF impose significant burdens and complexities in treatment strategies.
-Among its variants, HF with reduced ejection fraction (HFrEF), distinguished by notably decreased left ventricular ejection fraction (LVEF), presents distinct challenges in patient management and impacts health-related quality of life (HR-QoL) differently compared to other HF forms.
+Among its variants, heart failure with reduced ejection fraction (HFrEF), distinguished by notably decreased left ventricular ejection fraction (LVEF), presents distinct challenges in patient management and impacts health-related quality of life (HR-QoL) differently compared to other HF forms.

 Effective management of HFrEF necessitates a thorough assessment of HR-QoL, facilitating tailored treatment plans aligned with each patient’s specific needs and objectives.
 This approach acknowledges that patients experiencing significant dyspnea may require different interventions from those primarily grappling with emotional distress.
 Furthermore, precise assessment tools help identify factors influencing HR-QoL, such as depression, anxiety, or social isolation, thereby potentially curbing disease progression and enhancing overall well-being.